minhmc2007/Miside-Battery-Charger/README.md

-# Miside-Battery-Charger
+#Miside-Battery-Charger#Miside-Battery-Charger
-Just Miside Battery Charger
+Just Misside Battery Charger
+WARNING:
+I AM NOT THE OWNER OF THE APK FILE, THE APK FILE IS CREATED BY BLACKSHARK COMPANY.
+I'M JUST THE ONE WHO EDITS IT.